Skip to the main content.

 Fuel Storage Tank Maintenance: Fuel Tank Cleaning Best Practices Examined

-For example, the properties of #2 diesel fuel are defined by pointing to a test slate from the ASTM (“D-975”).
-This lists the minimum levels the fuel needs to meet in order to legally be called “diesel fuel”.
-We say "legally", not in the sense that the Federal Government writes "diesel fuel is only diesel fuel if it meets D975", but in the sense that federal agencies like the EPA will reference specific parts of D975 in their rules about certain fuel properties.
+Let's use diesel fuel properties as an example.
+The properties of #2 diesel fuel are defined by pointing to a test slate from the ASTM (“D-975”).
+This lists the minimum levels the fuel needs to meet in order to be called “diesel fuel”.
+We used to say "legally", not in the sense that the Federal Government writes "diesel fuel is only diesel fuel if it meets D975", but in the sense that federal agencies like the EPA will reference specific parts of D975 in their rules about certain fuel properties.
 Maybe it's better to say D975 is the "market standard" for the properties of diesel fuel oil.

-Look at D975 and take one property.
-Cetane rating is an important diesel fuel property – your engine can’t run well if the fuel’s cetane value is too low.
+Take one property from D975 - cetane rating.
+Cetane rating is important – your engine can’t run well if the fuel’s cetane value is too low.
 D975 says you only have to have a minimum cetane rating of 40.
-But if your fleet’s diesel engines need 45 or 47, then just going with the allowed minimum is going to cost you more in the long run through lost performance.
+But if your fleet’s diesel engines need 45 or 47, then just meeting the allowed minimum is going to cost you more in the long run through lost performance.
 The cost of doing the minimum vs. what the best practices recommend.

 Private groups may have a better pulse on the real world than the government when recommending higher standards.
 D975 says you can get away with 40 cetane in the diesel fuel.
 But groups like the SAE and EMA (Engine Manufacturers Association), along with groups in Japan and Europe are pushing for a cetane rating of 50 as the minimum standard for cetane.
 They’ve seen in the real world that the market minimum isn’t good enough.

-Another good example of this concerns fuel storage tanks.
+Another good example of this involves fuel storage tanks.
 For many, storage tanks tend to be a set-and-forget situation.

 Those on the ground level think differently